What does this measure?

 Median housing values with a mortgage skew higher west and southwest of the City limits, particularly in ZIP codes 16415 ($219,800), and 16412 ($182,800).
 Conversely, within Erie City center and just East are the lowest median mortgaged housing values, with ZIP codes 16503 ($44,100), 16507 ($52,800), and 16502 ($75,600) as the lowest in the county.
 Over time, the median mortgaged home value for Erie County has risen to $134,100 in 2019 from $111,300 in 2010, this equates to a +20.5% increase over the last decade.

 Rental costs are less uniform in their density, likely due to college settings, but the highest average rental cost is in ZIP 16506 ($936) whereas the lowest is 16501 ($373).
 Over time, the average rental cost for Erie County has risen to $753 in 2019 from $616 in 2010, this equates to a +22.2% increase over the last decade.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Livability: Home Purchase & Rental Costs topic are:

 This indicator measures the median rent cost across all Erie County for latest data year.
-The trend for Median Rent Cost is up and worse from 2017 to 2018, with a reported increase of +3.14% within the County, representing +$22.
+The trend for Median Rent Cost was up and worse in 2019, with a reported increase of +1.9% within the County, representing +$14.

 How does Erie compare to its Peers?